Samsaram Adhu Minsaram

 Samsaram Adhu Minsaram released on 18 July 1986.
 The film received critical acclaim and ran for 25 weeks in theatres.
 It won the National Film Award for Best Popular Film Providing Wholesome Entertainment (the first Tamil film to do so), the Filmfare Award for Best Tamil Film, three Cinema Express Awards (including Best Tamil Film and Best Tamil Actress for Lakshmi) and the Filmfans Association Awards for Best Film.
-In 1987, the film was remade in Hindi as Sansar, in Telugu as Samsaram Oka Chadarangam, in Kannada as Onde Goodina Hakkigalu, and in 1988 in Malayalam as Kudumbapuranam.
+In 1987, the film was remade in Hindi as Sansar, in Telugu as Samsaram Oka Chadarangam, in Kannada as Onde Goodina Hakkigalu and in Malayalam as Kudumbapuranam.

 Plot

-Ammaiyappan Mudaliar, a government clerk, lives with his wife Godavari, sons Chidambaram, Siva and Bharathi, daughter Sarojini and Chidambaram's wife Uma.
+Ammaiyappan Mudaliar, a government clerk, lives with his wife Godavari, sons Chidambaram, Siva, and Bharathi, daughter Sarojini, and Chidambaram's wife Uma.
 As Ammaiyappan struggles to manage the needs of his joint family with his meagre income, his two elder sons supplement it by contributing to the family kitty.
 He plans to get Sarojini married and invites the prospective groom's family for a prenuptial meeting.

-The conceited Sarojini rebukes the guests, and declares her plan to marry her colleague Peter Fernandez.
+The conceited Sarojini rebukes the guests and declares her plan to marry her colleague Peter Fernandez.
 The entire family initially opposes her decision as they are Hindus and Peter is a Christian.
-Ammaiyappan meets with Peter's father Albert, and realises that they are genuine humans, and both families ultimately agree on the wedding.
+Ammaiyappan meets with Peter's father, Albert, and realises that they are genuine humans, and both families ultimately agree on the wedding.
 Ammaiyappan meets and apologises to the rejected groom's father.
 Impressed with Ammaiyappan and his family, he offers to get his daughter Vasantha married to Siva.
 Both weddings take place happily.
-Uma, pregnant with her first child, goes to her maternal home for delivering the child.
+Uma, pregnant with her first child, goes to her maternal home to deliver the child.

-Bharathi fails his twelfth grade exams for the fourth time, and is beaten severely by Siva.
-Later, he vows to pass within a year, and seeks help from Vasantha who is a graduate.
-But within weeks, Vasantha struggles to adjust to the new environment as she gets little privacy to be with Siva as Bharathi seeks her help for tutoring even at late night and the family chores are keeping her busy in the day.
-Unable to cope, one early morning she returns to her father, without informing anyone.
-Sarojini returns the same morning to Ammaiyappan after a fight with Peter as she prioritises socialising over domestic responsibilities.
-Siva visits Vasantha's father, who is berating Vasantha.
-The duo then walk home, when Siva tells her to either wait a few more months, for privacy, or let go of him.
-Vasantha returns to Siva's home, while Siva leaves for work.
+Bharathi fails his twelfth-grade exams for the fourth time and is beaten severely by Siva.
+Later, he vows to pass within a year and seeks help from Vasantha, a graduate.
+But within weeks, Vasantha struggles to adjust to the new environment as she gets little privacy to be with Siva Bharathi seeks her help for tutoring even late at night, and the family chores keep her busy in the day.
+Unable to cope, she returns to her father one early morning without informing anyone.
+Sarojini returns the same morning to Ammaiyappan after a fight with Peter as she prioritises socializing over domestic responsibilities.
+Siva visits Vasantha's father, who is criticising Vasantha.
+The duo then walks home when Siva tells her to wait a few more months for privacy or let go of him.
+Vasantha returns to Siva's home while Siva leaves for work.